- posted by:

 Discovering your sexual orientation or gender identity is a tough journey for anyone to go through at any age.
 Here’s some tips and learnings from my own coming out I’d like to share with you, dear readers.

 1. Study the Cass Model of Identity.
 This is a good tool for gauging where you are in your coming out journey.

 2. Relax.
 Don’t worry if you can’t put a word to your feelings.
 It’s okay to experiment and it’s okay if you don’t know who you are or you label yourself something different each week.
-Take your time and above all: USE PROTECTION if you are going to experiment.
+Take your time and above all: USE PROTECTION if you are going to experiment with anything sexually.
 Don’t let anyone pressure you into anything you don’t want, it’s okay to say “No” and never ever let anyone tell you who they think you are.
 Only you can know that.